 }

-is the function that actually performs the recursive work over the nodes of the list.
+Where func is the user-facing function and helper is the function that actually performs the recursive work over the nodes of the list.

+As a rule of thumb, we will favor the iterative version of these operations over the recursive versions.
 This is because there is a space cost to maintaining all these function calls that the recursive version performs that is not present with the iterative version.
+Imagine what the stack looks like when we call size on the list, and we finally reach the NULL case:

 Stack Heap